SecObserve/secobserve_actions_templates/README.md

 > [!IMPORTANT]
 > The SecObserve repositories have been moved from the MaibornWolff organization to their own SecObserve organization.
 Even though all links to the previous repository location are automatically redirected to the new location, we strongly recommend updating any existing links to the new repository URL.
+>
+> All includes of GitHub actions and GitLab templates have to be changed from `MaibornWolff/secobserve_actions_templates/...` to `SecObserve/secobserve_actions_templates/...`.

 # SecObserve GitHub actions and GitLab CI templates